Cam (singer)

 Camaron Marvel Ochs (born November 19, 1984), known professionally as Cam, is an American country music singer and songwriter.
-She began her career as a songwriter and has composed material for several artists including Beyoncé, Sam Smith and Miley Cyrus.
+She began her career as a songwriter and has composed material for artists including Beyoncé, Sam Smith and Miley Cyrus.
 In 2010, she released her debut studio album Heartforward on an independent record label.
 Signing with Sony Music Entertainment, she released her debut major label EP in March 2015, Welcome to Cam Country, followed by the studio album Untamed later that same year.
 Her third album was The Otherside, released on Triple Tigers in 2020.
-Her second single "Burning House" is her most commercially successful, peaking at the number two position on Billboard Hot Country Songs and Country Airplay. the song received widespread acclaim, including a Best Country Solo Performance nomination at the 58th Annual Grammy Awards and a Triple Platinum certification by the Recording Industry Association of America (RIAA).
+Her second single "Burning House" is her most commercially successful, peaking at number two on the Billboard Hot Country Songs and Country Airplay charts.
+The song received a Best Country Solo Performance nomination at the 58th Annual Grammy Awards and a Triple Platinum certification by the Recording Industry Association of America (RIAA).

 Early life

 Cam was born on November 19, 1984, in Huntington Beach, California, and was raised in Lafayette, California, a suburb in the San Francisco Bay Area.
 She also spent time in Oceanside, California, where her grandparents operated a ranch.
 They helped develop Cam's appreciation for country music, listening to and performing it regularly.
 Pursuing music throughout high school and college, she sang in various choral groups.
 This included performing in the Contra Costa Children's Chorus, where she learned to sing in 14 languages.
 She attended the University of California, Davis as an undergraduate student, studying psychology.
 There, she formed an all-female collegiate a cappella group called The Spokes and learned to play the guitar while studying abroad in the Netherlands.
 She developed confidence in playing the instrument on a trip to Nepal.
 Taking residency in a rural mountain community, she lived for several weeks with limited electricity and basic needs; in addition, she developed a friendship with various Canadian musicians and started playing the guitar more consistently.
 In a 2010 interview, Cam stated that she grew more confident in playing once from the trip.

 Following college, she sporadically performed music but mostly pursued other interests.
 This included work in research labs, including one at Stanford University.
 Yet she remained conflicted about the choices she made.
 A meeting with a college professor influenced Cam's choice to embark on a full-fledged music career.
 The professor said to her, "Just picture yourself at 80 years old.
 Looking back at your life, what would you regret not doing: music or psychology?'"